 PET also has the best oxygen barrier of all plastics, including HDPE, which will extend the life of your bottle drinks.
 They can be used in temperatures as low as -40 degrees, but the shape and weight of the bottle itself will be the determining factor to whether you can freeze the liquid in it.
 If you need to freeze the bottle, talk to your distributor to make sure you get the correct design for the use-case.

 Certain types of drinks are best bottled in glass, such as kombucha.
 But for juices, smoothies or cold coffee drinks, plastic can be more cost-effective and just as environmentally friendly.

-If you are interested in scaling your production, you’ll want to be sure the bottles you select are produced by a manufacturer with redundant facilities.
+If you are interested in scaling your production, you’ll want to be sure the bottles you select are produced by a manufacturer with multiple or redundant manufacturing facilities.
 In the case there is a catastrophic event at the facility, or just a run on the style of bottles you’ve chosen, having alternate facilities available to pick up production of your bottles can keep you on the store shelves.

-We offer a full line of PET bottles in sizes ranging from 2 - 64 oz and three different styles.
+We offer a full line of PET bottles in sizes ranging from 2 - 64 oz and five different styles.
 All are HPP compatible and are BPA-free.
 Reach out to us if you are interested or shop our line of juice bottles.